e-mar404/sgotify/README.md

 - [x] sgotify logout
     - remove auth & refresh tokens, client id and secret and default device id

-- [ ] sgotify player
+- [x] sgotify player
     - flag `--list-devices | -l` will list available devices
     - flag `--set-device | -s` will set a device defined by flag `--deviceID=id`

-    - [ ] play
+- [ ] sgotify play
-        - continue playing wtv was playing before
+    - if no arg then continue playing wtv was playing before on the set player
-        - if song is given as an arg then it will search that song and play the first result with option to pass flag `--select` then you have to select the song out of the first few search results
+    - takes in a spotify uri and then plays it on the set player

-    - [ ] pause: pause player
+- [ ] sgotify pause
+    - pause player

+- [ ] sgotify prev
-    - [ ] prev: go to the previously played song
+    - go to the previously played song

+- [ ] sgotify next
-    - [ ] next: go to the next song
+    - go to the next song

 - [x] sgotify server
     - should start the rpc server